ronit13795/resume_projects/nextjs/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

- meetups website- show all meet up with description , and option to add more meet up
+ meetups website- show all meet ups, descriptions , and option to add more meet up

 ## Getting Started